-I am also actively involved in anatomy teaching at Johns Hopkins.
-I have been a teaching assistant for the Medical Anatomy Class, the Summer Anatomy Program and the Towson University Physicians Assistants Anatomy course.
-I am also an active member of the American Association of Anatomists, The Society of Vertebrate Paleontology and the Society for Integrative and Comparative Biology.
+I am also trained in Human Gross Anatomy education.
+I have been a lab-based teaching assistant for the Medical Anatomy Class, and the Summer Anatomy Program at Johns Hopkins, and also the Towson University Physicians Assistants Anatomy course.
+I am an active member of the American Association of Anatomists, The Society of Vertebrate Paleontology and the Society for Integrative and Comparative Biology.

-I have conducted fieldwork with the Rose Crew in the Bighorn Basin of Wyoming.
+I have conducted fieldwork with the Rose crew in the Bighorn Basin of Wyoming.
 Here we collect Eocene fossils that can shed light on the origins of major mammal groups.
-During my undergraduate thesis, I conducted fieldwork in the Crowsnest Pass region of Alberta, Canada; creating a geological map of the Late Cretaceous sediments that were tectonically deformed during the formation of the Rockies.

 16th January 2015